od8m/SimCity1995-Debugging/README.md

-# SIMCITY.exe Debugging and Registration Bypass (still editing more needs to be done)
+# SIMCITY.exe Debugging and Registration Bypass

 This guide will walk you through debugging SIMCITY.exe and bypassing the registration check to get the game running.